 Adhere to Hygiene

 Of course, don’t forget to go back to basics – specifically, cleaning the tank and making sure that the environment remains healthy for the fish.
-Once your pets show signs of cotton fin fungus, it’s best to check all your resources to see if they’re still on point – specially the filter.
+Once your pets show signs of cotton fin fungus, it’s best to check all your resources to see if they’re still on point – especially the filter.

 Cotton fin fungus is a deadly condition that needs to be addressed as soon as it appears.
 Keep in mind that when it comes to tank diseases, prevention is definitely better than cure.
 Hence, take the time to use natural preventives like